Insurance guide

 TK (Techniker Krankenkasse) is the strongest recommendation for international students who do not speak German.
 They offer a fully English website, English-speaking customer service by phone and chat, and a well-designed app that works in English.
 Barmer is improving its English support but is not yet on par with TK.

-Book a free consultation.
+Get a free profile evaluation.
 We will help you choose the right health insurance and guide you through the registration process.